Are you ready to sell your business?

 This free assessment evaluates your readiness across all three dimensions using the same criteria that mid-market buyers, M&A advisors, and lenders in Canada consistently focus on during due diligence.
 It takes under three minutes and requires no registration.

 Whether you are a business owner in Vancouver, Calgary, Edmonton, or elsewhere in British Columbia and Alberta, the factors that drive a successful exit are the same.
-This tool is designed for owner-managed businesses with $2 million to $50 million in annual revenue.

 Note: This assessment provides a general readiness indication only, not a formal opinion or recommendation.
 It is developed by KitsWest Capital, a CPA and CBV credentialled independent advisory firm.
 For a confidential discussion about your specific situation, speak with our team.